Llandanwg, Church on the Sands, Wales

 Waves of gentle peace flow over me

-In a vision,I see am carrying heavy rocks all over my body.
+In another vision, I see am carrying heavy rocks all over my body.
 I move to let them go to Jesus

+I am just so grateful to these forgotten ones for their faithfulness.
 I also think there is a mix of grief.
 I have lost the beauty of the mystery.
 The first love, the inexorable pull of my heart to his heart.
-The intimacy and I yearn for it once more.
+The intimacy - I yearn for it once more.
 How can I return to you in fullness of heart?

-Where can I flee from your presence o God.
+Where can I flee from your presence Oh God?
 If I go to the mountains you are there.
 If I delve to the depths of the sea you are there.
 Nothing can separate me from the love of God that is in Christ Jesus.
 The truth is I am not separated at all.
 He has never left or withdrawn.
 He is here.
 He is near.
 And I am his.

 This is one of the most impacting encounters I have had for a while.
 This place is special.